 Recently, PwC released its 2016 CEO study–17 years CEO succession analysis at the world’s largest 2,500 public companies.
 It is sad to see such a high CEO replacement number, especially the increase in CEO dismissals for ethical lapses from 3.9% in 2007-2011 to 5.3% in 2012-2016—a 36% increase.

 Do more CEOs lack integrity?
 Not likely.
 Media spread is one issue.
 Unable to take early action is another.
 In fact, we can reduce the second cause by catching many development needs of CEOs before “the 360-degree evaluation.”
 When CEOs can take early action, businesses can also achieve more via management continuity, which is what we have found in our 2014 Fortune 1000 CEO study.

 The first two items define if the CEO can be good.
-The rest determine if they can build enduring greatness, develop level five leadership, and become an exceptional CEO, which is to be great.
+The rest determine if they can be great, to build enduring greatness, develop level five leadership, or become an exceptional CEO.
 These are an executive’s baseline.
-Once the goal is clear, we can anticipate or evaluate the gaps (development needs of a leader) and potential issues, solutions, alternatives, costs, etc.
+Once the goal is clear, we can anticipate or valuate the gaps (development needs of a leader) and potential issues, solutions, alternatives, costs, etc.

 Each step involves many underground works.
 To focus on the big picture and focus on the long term is the first step to how to be a CEO, go from good to great, and develop level five leadership.
 Let’s explore what can cause CEOs to “miss the big picture” and how to manage efficiently.

 1. Focus on the Big Picture, Focus on the Long Term

 How well a person can focus on the big picture and focus on the long term is determined by its structure, execution, sustainability and more.

 Franklin Roosevelt and Steve Job were leaders in their fields.
 Could they switch industries?
 Most people can understand the technical foundation, such as talent type, knowledge base, experiences, and decision-making, but miss another piece.